 If you have a new vehicle and did not receive a Chicago City Vehicle Sticker Courtesy Reminder, or if your vehicle make, model, license plate or VIN is printed incorrectly on your Chicago City Vehicle sticker Courtesy Reminder and you want to become eligible to buy your Chicago City Vehicle Sticker online, please do the following:

 - Locate your valid Driver’s License or State ID AND current State Vehicle Registration ID Card.
-If you are a new Chicago residentor recently acquired a vehicle please read the section about grace period documentation requirements to avoid late fees.
+If you are a new Chicago resident or recently acquired a new vehicle please read the section about grace period documentation requirements to avoid late fees.

-- Scan or photograph and send these items to firstname.lastname@example.org.
+- Scan or photograph and submit these items through our e-form.
 We will send you a new reference number and enable you to buy online via EZ>BUY.